Adding and updating services

 Managing service actions

 By default, all services have no SLAs applied to them.

-To define when a service request is to be completed, configure and attach an SLA to it.
+You can define when a service request is to be completed by configuring and attaching an SLA to it.

 Setting service level agreements Cost and quantity Optional